a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 There may also be open update sets in other non-prod instances that need to be inspected.

+#### 5. Retrieve all remote update sets

-5. Now that you've thinned out the update sets, go into each instance in dev-to-prod order and retrieve all remote update sets.
+Now that you've thinned out the update sets, go into each instance in dev-to-prod order and retrieve all remote update sets.

 ### In the source instance